alumae/kaldi-offline-transcriber/README.md

 The lattice rescoring part that is very memory intensive is executed in a single thread.
-So, if your server has many cores but relatively little memory (say 16 cores and 16 GB), you can set `nthreads = 5`, and use up to 3 parallel decoding processes.
+So, if your server has many cores but relatively little memory (say 16 cores and 16 GB), you can set `nthreads = 5`, and use up to 3 parallel decoding processes (e.g., using a queue system, such as Sun Grid Engine).